ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 In order to configure Cordova applications for Facebook authentication integration you will need to make changes in native code of the Cordova application, i.e. Java, Objective-C, Swift.
 Each platform needs to be configured separately.
 Use vendor provided development environment to make changes in native code, i.e. Android Studio and Xcode.

-Though not mandatory, it is recommended to get yourself familiar with two below tutorials before reading this one.

 * [Enabling Facebook authentication in Android apps](https://github.com/AntonAleksandrov/mcadocs/wiki/facebook-auth-android)
 * [Enabling Facebook authentication in iOS apps](https://github.com/AntonAleksandrov/mcadocs/wiki/facebook-auth-ios)